An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Preliminaries and Problem Formulation

 The following continuous-time I-MMSE relationship, which is also known as the Duncan's theorem \cite{Duncan_SIAMJAM_1970}, will be used to derive its discrete-time counterpart. \begin{lemma} For a continuous-time additive Gaussian channel $dy^{}_t = \sqrt{\rm snr} \ \phi(t, m, y_0^t) dt + dw^{}_t$ with transmitted message $m$, signal-to-noise ratio ${\rm snr} > 0$, channel input process $\phi^{}_t(m, y_0^t)$ or $\phi^{}_t(m)$ satisfying $\mathbb{E}[\phi_t^\top \phi_t^{}] < \infty$, channel output $y^{}_t$, and channel noise $w_t$ -- a standard Brownian motion, the directed information $I(\phi_0^t \rightarrow y_0^t)$ and total information $I(m; y_0^t)$ satisfy

-where ${\rm cmmse}(\phi_\tau, {\rm snr}) := \mathbb{E}[(\phi_\tau - \hat{\phi}_\tau)^\top (\phi_\tau - \hat{\phi}_\tau)]$ denotes the continuous-time causal MMSE, and $\hat{\phi}^{}_\tau := \mathbb{E}[\phi_\tau^{} | y_0^\tau]$ is the posterior estimate of channel input. \end{lemma} The definition of continuous-time directed information, a generalization of input-output mutual information, e.g., $I(\phi_0^t; y_0^t)$, to random objects obeying causal or feedback relation, and the proof of first equality in \eqref{lem23_eq1} are given in \cite{Weissman_TIT_2013}.
-It is worth noting that total information is favored in this paper, since it grants more flexibility and convenience in our derivations than directed information.
-The second equality in \eqref{lem23_eq1} is the continuous-time I-MMSE relationship or Duncan's theorem, whose proof is available in \cite{Kadota_TIT_1971a, Guo_TIT_2005}.
-Based on \hyperref[lem23]{Lemma~2.3}, the following theorem presents the discrete-time I-MMSE relationship in Gaussian channel \eqref{Discrete_GC}. \begin{theorem} For the discrete-time additive white Gaussian channel with or without feedback described by \eqref{Discrete_GC} and Fig.~1, when the input process satisfies $\mathbb{E}[\varPhi_i^\top \varPhi^{}_i] < \infty$, $i = 0, \cdots, n$, the total information $I(M; Y_0^n)$ in \eqref{Discrete_GC} satisfies
+where ${\rm cmmse}(\phi_\tau, {\rm snr}) := \mathbb{E}[(\phi_\tau - \hat{\phi}_\tau)^\top (\phi_\tau - \hat{\phi}_\tau)]$ denotes the continuous-time causal MMSE, and $\hat{\phi}^{}_\tau := \mathbb{E}[\phi_\tau^{} | y_0^\tau]$ is the posterior estimate of channel input. \end{lemma} Directed information, as a generalization of input-output mutual information to random objects obeying causal relation, and total information are widely used to analyze the control and communication problems with feedback.
+However, since total information can grant more flexibility and convenience in our later derivations, it will be favored throughout this paper.
+The second equality in \eqref{lem23_eq1} reveals the continuous-time I-MMSE relationship or Duncan's theorem, whose proof is available in \cite{Kadota_TIT_1971a, Guo_TIT_2005}.
+Based on \hyperref[lem23]{Lemma~2.3}, the following theorem shows a discrete-time I-MMSE relationship of Gaussian channel \eqref{Discrete_GC}. \begin{theorem} For the discrete-time additive white Gaussian channel with or without feedback described by \eqref{Discrete_GC} and \hyperref[fig1]{Fig.~1}, when the input process satisfies $\mathbb{E}[\varPhi_i^\top \varPhi^{}_i] < \infty$, $i = 0, \cdots, n$, the total information $I(M; Y_0^n)$ in \eqref{Discrete_GC} is subject to